-To achieve crop protection goals while protecting people and the environment.
+To achieve crop, pasture and animal health protection goals while protecting people and the environment.

 Objective 5.
 Energy Use, Air Quality and Climate Change

 To conserve energy used by agriculture operations and minimize adverse impacts to the atmosphere and the global climate.